Victor Robles Player Props: Nationals vs. Guardians

-The Washington Nationals, including Victor Robles (hitting .364 in his past 10 games, with two doubles, two walks and four RBI), battle starter Zach Plesac and the Cleveland Guardians at Nationals Park, Saturday at 4:05 PM ET.
+After going 0-for-4 in his last game, Victor Robles and the Washington Nationals face the Cleveland Guardians (who will hand the ball to Shane Bieber) at 1:35 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+In his last game he had a hitless showing (0-for-4) against the Guardians.

 Victor Robles Game Info & Props vs. the Guardians